Contact Brian Deer

-The company also forged a relationship with Frank Porter Stansberry who claimed to prove that AidsVax works.
+The shit hit the proverbial in a midnight announcement on February 24 2003, revealing that AidsVax had failed in clinical trials.
+Porter Stansberry, however, showed himself the contrarian by claiming to be able to prove that AidsVax works and advising his followers to pile in further with their dough.
 On the day of the announcement, however, VaxGen shed a staggering twenty bucks from its 52-week high and more than $30 from its post-IPO peak.
 It opened at $3.31.

 From: Porter Stansberry